Dual-comb spectroscopy for the characterization of laboratory flames: Results and discussion

 Once this validation was performed, the measurement and fitting procedure was repeated for 22 axial positions above the burner, with a spatial resolution of 1\,mm.
 The complete scanning process required less than one minute, with a large part of the time taken up by communication latency between the control software and the translation stage actuators as well as their movement.

 The spatial distribution of unburned $\mathrm{CH_{4}}$ concentration was profiled for three fuel-air equivalence ratios: fuel-lean ($\gamma=0.7$), stoichiometric ($\gamma=1.0$), and fuel-rich ($\gamma=1.5$).
-To ensure reproducibility and reduce uncertainty, this spatial scan was repeated a minimum of three times for each $\gamma$.
-Individual comb lines exhibiting a low signal-to-noise ratio were excluded from the analysis prior to the fitting procedure.
-The theoretical spectrum was simulated at a fixed pressure of 1 atm using the temperature profiles measured for each value of $\gamma$ (see \textbf{Figure \ref{fig:concs-temps}a}).
-Future work will explore a simultaneous fit for both temperature and concentration to improve accuracy. \textbf{Figure \ref{fig:concs-temps}b} reports the average concentration of these repeated measurements.
+To ensure reproducibility and reduce uncertainty, this spatial scan was repeated three times for each $\gamma$.
+Each scan was performed using either the 13- or 21-tooth configuration and processed independently, yielding three concentration profiles per equivalence ratio.
+The final data points plotted in \textbf{Fig. \ref{fig:concs-temps}b} represent the average of these three independent concentration profiles for each $\gamma$.
+While both setups yielded highly consistent and similar results, the 13-tooth comb provided slightly superior performance in practice, as its power distribution aligned more closely with the theoretical Bessel model.
+During processing of each spatial scan, individual comb lines exhibiting a low SNR were excluded from the analysis prior to the fitting procedure.
+The theoretical spectrum was simulated at a fixed pressure of 1 atm using the temperature profiles measured for each value of $\gamma$ (see \textbf{Fig. \ref{fig:concs-temps}a}).
+Some studies have estimated the uncertainty in this approach to the measurement of temperature to be 7\% \cite{10.1063/5.0176359}.
+Hence, future work will explore a simultaneous fit for both temperature and concentration to improve accuracy.
+The distinct temperature trend observed for $\gamma=1.5$ is a direct consequence of the flame's structure, which at rich methane content features both a premixed flame near the burner surface and a diffusion flame further downstream. \textbf{Fig. \ref{fig:concs-temps}b} reports the average concentration of these repeated measurements.

+Error analysis of the spatial profiles indicates that instrumental noise is negligible compared to the inherent physical fluctuations of the flame.
+The observed variance is primarily driven by slow, macroscopic flame oscillations at approximately 0.8 Hz.
+To represent this physical variability, the shaded regions in \textbf{Fig. \ref{fig:concs-temps}b} indicate the standard deviation from the mean of the three independent measurements, capturing the dynamic nature of the flame rather than instrumental uncertainty.
+Despite these physical fluctuations, the system's ability to clearly distinguish overarching spatial trends across varying equivalence ratios remains evident.

+In light of these results, it is useful to compare the presented system with prior dual-comb implementations.
+Compared to conventional NIR systems based on mode-locked lasers \cite{PhysRevLett.100.013902, Zolot:12}, the architecture here proposed features a much simpler implementation while still providing high performance, enabling a single-pass detection limit of 1.1\,ppm in the detection of $\mathrm{CH_4}$ for a 1\,s integration time.
+Additionally, the use of an optical fiber allows for an easy integration of the interrogation optics onto a translation stage, allowing us to perform millimeter-scale spatially resolved measurements in open and dynamic combustion environments.

+Even compared to alternative MIR systems such as QCLs \cite{Hugi2012} and Kerr frequency combs \cite{Wang2013}, which distribute power over hundreds of thousands of teeth, our EO approach concentrates power into a small number of teeth tailored to the absorption feature.
+This results in significantly higher power per tooth and improved SNR, enabling fast measurements and the capture of dynamic flame behavior.